 “Thank you for this wonderful learning opportunity”

-Sarah Rakovshik is the Director of the University of Oxford/ OCTC Postgraduate CBT Programme and the Acting Head of OCTC.
+Sarah Rakovshik is the Director of the University of Oxford/ OCTC Postgraduate CBT Programme and Deputy Director of OCTC.
 She is an experienced therapist who has worked with a wide range of clinical disorders in both adults and children.
 Her clinical interests include treatment of co-morbidity and complex presentations, as well as in the potentially positive effects of adverse life events.
 She holds a D.Phil. from Oxford University’s Department of Psychiatry.
 Her research has focused on training methods and their effects on therapists’ competence and patients’ outcomes.
 She has had an international role as a trainer, supervisor and consultant for CBT training programmes and research projects.

 If you cancel more than 14 days prior to your booked event, we will refund your fee minus a charge of 15% to cover our administration costs.
 We regret that cancellations 14 days or less before the booked event cannot be refunded or changed/transferred.